mrOranger/Javascript/Typescript/README.md

 ### Union Types

 Up to this point, we have a look on examples where we assign a specific type, but we did not saw how to use objects that can be treated in different ways like having different types assigned.
-Of course we can use the `Polymorphism` between objects, however we would like to work only with `primitive types`.
+Of course we can use the **Polymorphism** between objects, however we would like to work only with primitive types.

-Now, TypeScript implements a mechanism known as `Union Type`, where we can specify different types only using the `|`, just like in this example:
+Now, TypeScript implements a mechanism known as **Union Type**, where we can specify different types only using the `|`, just like in this example:

 ```typescript
 function add(firstNumber: string | number, secondNumber: string | number) {